greywillfade/theworld/japan/tokyo/index.md

 #### Snacks! (everywhere)
 If you ever need a really quick snack, jump into a 7-11, Lawson, Family Mart etc. They have all kinds of onigiri and cold boxes in the fridges that you can have heated up for you (or some have microwaves that you can use), or ask for a chashuman (pork bun/bao) or some yakitori skewers at the counter.
 Snack food is everywhere - if you're going on a train journey grab a bento box at the station (known as ekiben).

-#### Shin (Shinjuku - udon)
-Quite possibly my favourite udon ever.
-Get the warm egg, black pepper and butter one, with extra beef.
-Tiny place, just a few counter seats and a couple of tables, and gets incredibly busy.
-We went once in a blizzard and still had a tiny wait, but at more 'normal' times we've had to wait 30mins-1hr stood on the street.
-Worth it.

 #### Food courts
 Tokyu Foodshow Shibuya, Isetan Shinjuku etc have extensive food courts in the basement.
 There are grocery sections but also tons of 'fast food' (karaage, siu mai, gyoza, yakitori... etc).
 Try to find one of the designated standing eating spots (they are there!) to avoid being the awful gaijin eating on the street outside.